Frequently Asked Questions

-Bot Camp staff will be on hand to greet you on your first day of camp.
-You may drop your children off as early as 8:00 am and pick them up as late as 4:00 pm.
+You may drop your children off at our lab as early as 8:30 am and pick them up as late as 4:00 pm.

 Summer camps are staffed with a maximum student to instructor of 4 to 1, giving your child the advantage of personal instructor attention and a small camp size.

 Summer camp sessions are limited to a maximum of only 16 students.